sanderbaas/rainalarm/README.md

 * [OpenStreetMap] - a collaborative project to create a free editable map of the world

 ### Install
-Download the package from the [Firefox Marketplace] or from [f-droid].
-Or install [PhoneGap] and compile and build it yourself.
+Download the package from Google Play, or better yet, from [f-droid].
+Or install Cordova and compile and build it yourself.

 License
 ----

 ISC

-Copyright (c) 2015 Sander Baas
+Copyright (c) 2016 Sander Baas

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.